EO-DataHub/eodhp-guide/services/data-adaptors.md

 New versions are released by following the release process described in the repository's README.
 Deploying adaptors is a manual one time process that must be done when all dependencies are deployed and workspaces for data providers are created.

 In order to deploy adaptors, `planet` and `airbus` workspaces must first exist.
-It is useful but not necessary to make a specific user to own each of these workspaces to maintain security and allow admins to deploy the adaptors with a workspace scoped token.
+It is useful but not necessary to make a specific user with these names to own each of these workspaces to maintain security and allow admins to deploy the adaptors with a workspace scoped token.
 Login credentials for these accounts can be managed via keycloak.